geonetwork/core-doc-sources/eng/users/source/managing_metadata/harvesting/index.rst

 #.  *Refresh* Refreshes the current list of harvesters from the server.
 This
     can be useful to see if the harvesting list has been altered by someone else or to get the status of any running harvesters.

+#.  *History* Show the harvesting history of all harvesters.
+See :ref:`harvest_history` for more details.

 .. _admin_harvesting_status: